Command reference

 vtex uninstall [email protected]

 Unlinks an app from the current workspace.
-If not specified which app to unlink, it defaults to the app in the current directory.
+If no app is specified to unlink, it defaults to the app in the current directory.

 Usage